ImageMagick/Usage-Markdown/photos/index.md

 [![\[IM Output\]](zelda_lips_removed.jpg)](zelda_lips_removed.jpg)

 There are other ways of 'hole-filling' a particular area of an image, rather than simply blurring (averaging nearby colors).
-For example filling in color using color morphology can produce a much better result.
+For example, filling in color using color morphology can produce a much better result.
 This is shown by Fred Weinhaus's reply in the IM Discussion Forum on [Text Removal](../forum_link.cgi?p=41498).

 Another method is the use of [Sparse-Color](../canvas/#sparse-color) image generation, using the pixels along the edges of the hole.